Conservation Center: Program Overview

 2. Material Science of Works of Art II

-3. Principles of Conservation
+3. Imaging for Conservation

 4. Art History Elective (Seminar)